betseyw15/events.en/help/experience-manager-gems/gems2024/edge-delivery-for-aem-assets.md

 ---
 # Webinar Date: August 21st, 2024

-This webinar will be conducted on August 21, 2024 - 5pm CEST / 8am PDT / 8.30pm IST.
-The webinar is free of charge, only registration is required.
-To join, please register [here](https://adobe.ly/3LTT3hg).
+This webinar has been completed - please view the recording below.

 ## Integrating AEM Assets with Edge Delivery Services